lauren-terschan/blog/_posts/2023-12-19-my-journey-to-ultimate-productivity.markdown

 <blockquote style="text-align:center;">“Being busy is a form of laziness – lazy thinking and indiscriminate action.
 Being overwhelmed is often as unproductive as doing nothing, and is far more unpleasant.
 Being selective – doing less – is the path of the productive.
 Focus on the important few and ignore the rest.”
 — Tim Ferriss</blockquote>

+Going to college was my first experience with massive amounts of unstructured time, as a semi-adult who was able to make her own choices.
+From the rigor of being a student at Georgia Tech, to being a self proclaimed “overachiever“, the source of my desire to be incredibly productive and get everything stuff done yesterday is unknown.
+While it’s true, it might be “how I am wired”, I have had my ups and downs - there have been times that I feel so accomplished and validated after getting a ton of work done, and there have been other times where not completing my to do list has left me overwhelmed and unmotivated.
+The analyst in me wondered if there were any patterns in my behavior that I could uncover.